buffer/thug/doc/source/plugins.rst

 Plugin Framework
 ================

-The Thug Plugin Framework was introduced in the version 0.3.0.
-If you ever thought about extending Thug with additional features but didn’t know how to do it you should really keep on reading.
+The Thug Plugin Framework was introduced in version 0.3.0.
+If you ever thought about extending Thug with additional features but do not know how to do it you should really keep on reading.
 Let’s start by taking a look a the code.

 Taking a look at *src/thug.py* we can now read these lines of code